▶Artavia Berry, Executive Director

 Dan’s career in community work has led him to deeply engage in both direct work and behind the scenes organizing in Southern New England, the United Kingdom, and the San Francisco Bay Area.
 A graduate of Brown University and the Harvard Graduate School of Education, Dan’s professional work is to foster connected communities of social change and common purpose.
-At Super Stars Literacy, Dan’s portfolio focuses on individual giving, special events, and partnership projects, such as the Advisory Council and Young Professional and Alumni Network.
+At Super Stars Literacy, Dan’s portfolio focuses on individual giving, special events, and partnership projects, such as the Advisory Council.

 ▶Maia Wachtel, Volunteer Coordinator